 |This is before we installed the black granite countertops, new toe kicks, and dark brown laminate floor.|

 The cabinets have held up very well.
 We do have a few little dings, but with having an active toddler and a dog running around, I would expect that.
 I am still extremely pleased with the results.
 To me this kit is one of those things that is totally worth the money, if you’re willing to put in the time and effort because the results are fantastic.

 My one gripe is that you can’t buy just the bond coat, so to fill in those little dings I’m going to have to figure out a solution on my own.
 I’ll probably color match another paint to the white so that I can fill those in some time.
 But that will have to come after the remaining to do items that I mentioned in yesterday’s post.

 |The kitchen as it is now|

-So what do you think?
+So what do you think of this Rustoleum Cabinet Transformations Review?
 Do you have any questions about the Rustoleum Cabinet Transformations?
 Do you think you would try it?
-Please share if you have also had an experience with Rustoleum Cabinet Transformations and let me know how it went!
+Please share if you have also had an experience with Rustoleum Cabinet Transformations and let me know!

 You may also like: